 Meadow Tea Benefits

-It shouldn’t be a surprise that this herbal tea is packed full of benefits.
+It shouldn’t be a surprise that Amish Meadow Tea is packed full of benefits.
 One of the major ones is that it’s a refreshing tea that contains no caffeine.
 So, you can enjoy it any time of day without worrying whether it’ll keep you up at night.

 Aside from also giving you fresh breath, the mint in this Amish tea can naturally aid digestion and soothe your stomach.
 Plus, mint is naturally rich in nutrients like potassium, calcium, vitamin C, and more.